 Find afternoon tea ideas to take your tea party to the next level (and save you money!).
 Afternoon tea is a tradition we all love to indulge in, with scones and cream, cakes, tiny triangle sandwiches… There is so much to make it special and to get excited about.

 We’ve got afternoon tea ideas brimming with recipes for the ultimate tea party.
 Whether you’re looking to host a summer lunch with a twist or a birthday party with style, we’ve got the recipes for you.
-From classic sandwiches to cake recipes worthy of fine china.
+From classic sandwiches to cake recipes worthy of fine china!

 Things you will need to host afternoon tea: